Silverton

 Mundi Mundi Plains, Silverton

-If you fancy grabbing some lunch or a fresh barista-made coffee (and a milkshake for the little ones!), the Silverton Bakery is a local favourite.
-Pies, cakes, pastries, bread and biscuits are baked on site, and the tables enjoy a fantastic view of the town.
+In addition to the iconic hotel, Silverton Bakery is a local favourite.
+The pies, cakes, pastries, bread and biscuits are baked on site, and the tables enjoy a fantastic view of the town.
+Grab a barista-made coffee and a milkshake for the little ones.

 Silverton Bakery - Credit: Naomi Schmidt

-If you want to stay the night, book in to the Silverton Hotel, which features seven rooms and an all-day menu at the bistro.
-Meanwhile, Silverton Outback Camels offer one-hour camel rides taking in the scenery and sights of Silverton, as well as charming farmstay accommodation.
-Other options include the local campground or a range of hotels, self-contained houses and more in nearby Broken Hill.
+There are several accommodation options to choose from in Silverton.
+The Original Silverton Hotel features seven rooms and an all-day menu at the bistro, while Silverton Outback Camels offers charming farmstay accommodation.
+Other options include the local campground, a range of hotels, self-contained houses and more in nearby Broken Hill.

 Getting there

 Silverton is a 13-hour drive from Sydney, 11 hours from Canberra, nine hours from Melbourne and just under six from Adelaide.
-You can fly into Broken Hill and hire a car for the 25-minute drive.
+You can fly into Broken Hill and hire a car for the 25-minute drive from the airport.
 You may need a 4WD for unsealed roads and national parks.

 Plan your trip